6.26.1 Gforth locals

 x ;

-All flavours of locals are initialized with values from the data or (for FP locals) FP stack, with the exception being locals defined behind |: Gforth initializes them to 0; some Forth systems leave them uninitialized.
+All flavours of locals are initialized with values from the data or (for FP locals) FP stack, with the exception being locals defined behind |: Gforth initializes the locals behind | to 0 or 0e, with the uninitialized [-ending exception noted above; some Forth systems leave all locals behind | uninitialized.